lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 RStudio Server should now be set up.
 To verify go to **http://your\_server\_ip:8787/** You should see the login form, enter the user and password you created earlier.

 ### Install Shiny Server
 We need first to install at least two *R* packages: *shiny* and *rmarkdown*.
-In general, using a setup like the one we are building, all *R* packages should be installed as *superuser*, to ensure a unique *system* shared library between the *normal* user(s) and the *shiny* user.
+In general, using a setup like the one we are building, all *R* packages should be installed as *superuser*, to ensure the existence of a unique *system* library shared among the *normal* user(s) and the *shiny* user.
 In this way, we avoid duplication and mismatches in versions, preventing malfunctioning.

 This is the way we can install a single package: